Skip to Main Content

 Through hands-on coursework and real-world applications, you’ll gain a deeper understanding of accounting principles, auditing practices, and regulatory frameworks that shape the public accounting profession.

-This graduate-level certification includes three dynamic courses:
+This graduate-level certification features three dynamic courses selected from these options:

 • Gift and Estate Taxation (ACC 640): Gift and Estate Taxation examines Federal tax law as it relates to gift and estate taxes.
 Topics include basic estate planning concepts, gift planning fundamentals, and planning issues related to closely held business interests.
 The unified transfer tax, gift and estate taxes, and the taxation of trusts will also be covered.